George Glass: Career

 Glass began his career in the entertainment industry as a radio news commentator and sports broadcaster, but left radio for films in 1936 to work in advertising and publicity capacities for Samuel Goldwyn, United Artists, and others.
 With Kramer's company, in addition to being the head publicist, Glass often acted as associate producer, sometimes uncredited (as for High Noon), and sometimes with screen credit (as for Cyrano de Bergerac and The Men).
 Other productions from this period include Death of a Salesman and The Wild One, for which Glass suggested the title.

-In 1956, Glass and Walter Seltzer started a freelance publicity organization, described in the press as a collaboration of "two of the most experienced and able drum beaters" in Hollywood.
+In 1956, Glass joined the executive staff of Hecht-Lancaster as vice president in charge of publicity, and managed the campaign for Trapeze.
+Later that year he and Walter Seltzer started a freelance publicity organization, described in the press as a collaboration of "two of the most experienced and able drum beaters" in Hollywood, and Frank Sinatra later singled out their work in describing “how press agentry was often responsible for saving films.”
 After Brando formed his own production company, Pennebaker Productions, Glass and Seltzer joined him as executive producers, and together they turned out a number of films including Shake Hands with the Devil, The Naked Edge, Paris Blues and One-Eyed Jacks.

 Glass was elected to the executive board of the Screen Producers Guild in 1960, along with Mervyn LeRoy.
 He continued to work with Kramer for many years as an associate producer, with additional credits including Guess Who's Coming to Dinner,The Secret of Santa Vittoria, Bless the Beasts and Children and R. P. M.